-Anyone charged with a misdemeanor a low level felony offense crime who is diagnosed with a mental disability, resides in Anchorage, is eligible for treatment in the community and wishes to voluntarily participate in the treatment oriented court process in lieu of traditional district court criminal case processing will be considered for participation.
+Anyone charged with a misdemeanor a low level felony offense crime who is diagnosed with a mental disability, resides in the Mat-Su Borough, is eligible for treatment in the community and wishes to voluntarily participate in the treatment oriented court process in lieu of traditional district court criminal case processing will be considered for participation.

 Any one can refer a person to the CRP.
 Police, correctional staff, lawyers, friends, family members, community behavioral health providers, judges and court staff can refer a case by simply contacting the Project Coordinator and indicating that a Defendant may be eligible to have their cases heard in the CRP

 The Court diverts misdemeanor and felony offenders with mental disabilities from jail and into appropriate community treatment, focusing on the individual therapeutic needs of the defendant.

 The PCRP meets on Wednesday afternoons at 2:30 p.m. in the Palmer Courthouse.
 Judge Greg Heath and Judge Estelle preside.

 Court is open to the public.
 Specialized tours and training are available by contacting the Project Coordinator at 907 746-8142 or by e mail at email@example.com

 If you are interested in observing court, please call to confirm that court in being held on its regularly scheduled day.
 The number to call is 907 746-8142.